 DNS stub zones are used to enable your DNS servers to resolve records in another domain.
 The information in the stub zone allows your DNS to contact the authoritative DNS server directly.

-In conditional forwarding you hardcode your DNS server with the IP addresses used to contact the authoritative DNS servers.
-If one of the DNS servers change, your conditional forwarding will start to fail.
+In conditional forwarding, you hardcode your DNS server with the IP addresses used to contact the authoritative DNS servers.
+If one of the DNS servers changes, your conditional forwarding will start to fail.
 If a new DNS server is introduced, your DNS server will never find out and therefore won’t start using it.

 Contents of Stub Zone and Caching

 The stub zone will always keep just the information needed to contact the authoritative DNS servers.
 This means the NS records and the A records needed to resolve the NS records.

 Any host records in the domain zone of the authoritative DNS servers are cached on your DNS server like any other records that are resolved on external DNS: They are stored in your local DNS cache for the duration of the TTL set on the DNS record.

 To configure a stub zone, follow this step-by-step guide:

 Click next on the wizard welcome screen: